 Swallowing air while crying can cause gas pain.
 A buildup of gas in the intestines can also cause gas pain and pressure.
 Some experts think gas pain and colic might be related to babies’ underdeveloped digestive or nervous systems.

 What’s the best way to treat gas pain in babies?

 Despite the fact that there are a ton of products on the market that claim to help relieve gas pain, there is “no evidence to suggest that any of them work,” O’Connor says.
 “The concerning thing about using some of the herbal or over-the-counter remedies is that they’re sometimes mixed with ingredients that can cause severe reactions in babies.
-If you want to try an over-the-counter product, show it to your pediatrician before you give it to the baby.”
+If you want to try an over-the-counter product, show it to your pediatrician first before you give it to your baby.”

 What can I do to prevent my baby from getting gas pain?

 When you feed baby, make sure his or her head is higher than his or her belly; that will make it easier to get any air bubbles out when you burp baby.
 If you’re bottle-feeding, consider switching to a nipple with a smaller hole.
 Large holes let milk flow through quickly, and baby may swallow a lot of air in an attempt to keep up.